Achieverthecloudengineer/Asset-inventory-system-DevOps-Project/README.md

-# Engineering a Resilient Asset Management Appliance on AWS EC2
+# DevOps Engineering Project: A Resilient Asset Management Appliance on AWS EC2

 This comprehensive guide is designed as a high-level technical blog post or portfolio case study.
 It demonstrates your ability to navigate the full lifecycle of a cloud-hosted application on **AWS EC2**, from writing performant code to implementing enterprise-grade process management and data recovery.